Standard Model Theory for the FCC-ee Tera-Z stage: : the path to theoretical luminosity precision

-From the end of LEP until the present time there has been limited progress on practical calculations for low-angle Bhabha scattering at energies around and above the $Z$ resonance \footnote{ This is in spite of a considerable effort on the ${\cal O}(\alpha^2)$ so-called "fixed-order" (without resummation) QED calculations for the Bhabha process; see below for more discussion.}.
-A new Monte Carlo generator \babayaga\ based on the parton shower algorithm was developed \cite{CarloniCalame:2000pz,CarloniCalame:2001ny,Balossini:2006wc,CarloniCalame:2015zev}.
-It was intended mainly for low energy electron--positron colliders with $\sqrt{s} \leqslant 10$~GeV, claiming precision at $0.1\%$, but was not validated for energies near the $Z$ peak.
+From the end of the LEP until the present time, there has been limited progress on practical calculations for low-angle Bhabha scattering at energies around and above the Z resonance. \footnote{This is in spite of considerable effort on the ${\cal O}(\alpha^2)$ so-called `fixed-order' (without resummation) QED calculations for the Bhabha process; see further for more discussion.} A new Monte Carlo generator, \babayaga, based on the parton shower algorithm, was developed \cite{CarloniCalame:2000pz,CarloniCalame:2001ny,Balossini:2006wc,CarloniCalame:2015zev}.
+It was intended mainly for low-energy electron--positron colliders with $\sqrt{s} \leqslant 10\UGeV$, claiming precision at $0.1\%$, but was not validated for energies near the Z peak.

-There was, however, a steady improvement in the precision of the vacuum polarization in the $t$-channel photon propagator; see the recent review in the FCCee workshop~\cite{JegerlehnerCERN:2016}.
-Using the uncertainty $\delta\Delta^{(5)}_{had.}=0.63\cdot 10^{-4}$ at $\sqrt{-t}=2$GeV quoted in Ref.~\cite{Jegerlehner:2017zsb} one obtains $\delta \sigma/\sigma =1.3 \cdot 10^{-4}$.
-It is shown in the second column in Table~\ref{tab:lep-update}, marked "Update 2018".
-The improvement of the light-pair corrections of refs.~\cite{Montagna:1998vb,Montagna:1999eu} is also taken into account there.
+There was, however, a steady improvement in the precision of the vacuum polarization in the $t$-channel photon propagator; see the recent review in the FCC-ee workshop~\cite{JegerlehnerCERN:2016}.
+Using the uncertainty $\delta\Delta^{(5)}_\mathrm{had.}=0.63 \times 10^{-4}$ at $\sqrt{-t}=2\UGeV$ quoted in Ref.~\cite{Jegerlehner:2017zsb}, one obtains $\delta \sigma/\sigma =1.3 \times 10^{-4}$.
+This is shown in the third column in Table~\ref{tab:lep-update}, marked `Update 2018'.
+The improvement of the light-pair corrections of Refs.~\cite{Montagna:1998vb,Montagna:1999eu} is also taken into account there.

-The important point is that the technical precision, which is marked in parentheses as $0.027\%$, is not included in the sum, because according to ref.~\cite{Arbuzov:1996eq} it is included in the uncertainty of the photonic corrections.
-Future reduction of the photonic correction error will require a clear separation of the technical precision from other uncertainties and it may turn out to be a dominant one.
+It should be emphasized that the technical precision, which is marked in parentheses as $0.027\%$ in \Tref{tab:lep-update}, is not included in the total sum because, according to Ref.~\cite{Arbuzov:1996eq}, it is included in the uncertainty of the photonic corrections.
+Future reduction of the photonic correction error will require a clear separation of the technical precision, which may turn out to be a dominant error, from other uncertainties.